iranzo/cv/index.md

 `Jan 2019 -`
 **Blog-o-Matic**
-Develop and mantain automation process for automating creation of websites with pelican, Elegant and required plugins to provide a 'canned' approach to getting a new full-featured website with little setup process.
+Develop and maintain automation process for automating creation of websites with pelican, Elegant and required plugins to provide a 'canned' approach to getting a new full-featured website with little setup process.

 `Dec 2018 -`
 **Elegant**